 Spell out numbers less than 10; use numerals for 10 and higher except at the beginning of a sentence: Only three directors responded.
 Forty-two geese landed on the lake.
 Use numerals when preceding a unit of measure or referring to ages of people, animals, events or things.
 My daughter is 14 years of age.
 The boy is 5 years old.

 These full tuition scholarships also cover housing and an allowance for food and books.
 They are awarded to select students who ranked first or second in their senior class at the end of the fall semester of high school for high schools commissioned by the Indiana State Department of Public Instruction.
 Other requirements must be met.
 Ten students are selected for these competitive scholarships each year.

 presidents of the University of Southern Indiana

 David L. Rice 1967 - 1994; H. Ray Hoops 1994 - 2009;

 Linda L. M. Bennett – 2009 - present.
 Use President Linda L. M. Bennett or Dr. Linda L. M. Bennett, president of the University of Southern Indiana.

-Do not capitalize seasons when used to refer to the time of the academic year.
-Use fall semester, spring semester, summer session, etc.
+Do not capitalize seasons when referring to the seasons themselves or to the semester.
+Use fall, spring, fall semester, spring semester, summer session, fall 2015 etc.